-Why then was this prayer designated by Jewish law to memorialize the dead?
-There is no definite answer; the tradition dates only from the Middle Ages.
-Most likely, people believed that the finest way to honor the dead was to recite the Kaddish, thereby testifying that the deceased person left behind worthy descendants, people who attend prayer services daily and proclaim there their ongoing loyalty to God.
+There are many different theories, but no definitive answer.
+In Jewish Literacy, Rabbi Joseph Telushkin suggests that “Most likely, people believed that the finest way to honor the dead was to recite the Kaddish, thereby testifying that the deceased person left behind worthy descendants, people who attend prayer services daily and proclaim there their ongoing loyalty to God.”

-Reciting the Kaddish also forces mourners to go out in public.
-After the death of a loved one, a person might well wish to stay home alone, or with a few family members, and brood.
-But saying Kaddish forces a mourner to join with others.
-According to Jewish law, the Kaddish cannot be recited unless a minimum of 10 adult Jews are gathered in a minyan [quorum for prayer].
+Telushkin notes that reciting the Kaddish is psychologically beneficial because it gets mourners to go out in public and join a community.
+“After the death of a loved one, a person might well wish to stay home alone, or with a few family members, and brood.
+But saying Kaddish forces a mourner to join with others,” he writes.

 Pronounced: KAH-dish, Origin: Hebrew, usually referring to the Mourner’s Kaddish, the Jewish prayer recited in memory of the dead.